sbcshop/EncroPi-Software/README.md

 * File "EncroPi.py" is the liberary file of this board

-* The funtion of "encryption_sdcard.py" file is to encrypt the data/file in SD card and store that file in SD card

 * The "data_save_to_sdcard.py" file is for writing any data/file in SD card and Reading data from it

 * The function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices

-* "encryption_test.py" file is for teting encrption and decrptions of any data within the IDE
+* "rtc_test.py" file is for using the RTC function of this board.

 ### The "Data_transfer_between_pc_and_EncroPi" Directory
 Under this folder you will get two micropython files: